OCULUS-project/oculus-spring-boot-starter/readme.md

 ## necessary configurations
 Default properties can be seen in `main/kotlin/resources/config` directory.
 Some of them need to be trimmed to the use case.
+Custom configurations should be added in `main/kotlin/resources` directory.
 Below are the most important to be set.

 in `application.properties`:
 ```properties